-Have your ever wondered how did that your 3 or 4-year-old develop his understanding of characteristics and proprieties?
-When your little one pinches soft food with a fork and feeds himself, does he actually understand how eating utensils are used or is this behavior pure imitation?
+Have your ever wondered how your 3 or 4-year-old develops their understanding of characteristics and proprieties?
+When your little one pinches soft food with a fork and eats it, do they actually understand how eating utensils are used or is this behavior pure imitation?
 In what moment is this cognitive milestone achieved?
 In this article, we’re going to talk about how preschoolers develop their ability to find relationships and patterns between objects, their physical characteristics, and their abstract proprieties.

 A team of psychology researchers from the University of California in San Diego, Vanderbilt University, and the University of Minnesota investigated when and how preschoolers start using abstract information to relate the daily life objects that surround them.
 In 2002, they conducted a study in which they presented common kitchen utensils to 3 and 4-year-olds, instructed them to match the objects by shape or function, and then observed the kid’s responses.